-- Remain → "inside" triggers if the UAS Bounder goes outside of the geofence region, while "outside" will trigger if the UAS Bounder enters into the geofence region. - Altitude \rightarrow Minimum and maximum altitudes permitted over the entire geofence. - Waypoint → Each GeoFence needs at least three and not more than twelve waypoints.
+- GeoFence: 7 → Max number of waypoints expected for this Geofence.
+Optional, if no number is supplied it will default to 12 waypoints.
+Note: if this is set below the actual number of waypoints provided an error will be generated in the Flight.log as some waypoints will be ignored. - Remain → "inside" triggers if the UAS Bounder goes outside of the geofence region, while "outside" will trigger if the UAS Bounder enters into the geofence region. - Altitude \rightarrow Minimum and maximum altitudes permitted over the entire geofence. - Waypoint \rightarrow Each GeoFence needs at least three and not more than twelve waypoints.